wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

   Timestamp Deltas: 20, 10, 10, 5, 5
 ~~~

-In this particular scenario, the receiver MAY also choose to report the first
+In this particular scenario, the receiver can also choose to report the first
 timestamp range only since the timestamps for the other two ranges have already
 been reported.